anthony-pignatelli/eggVar/expProtocol.md

 ---

 This is a step by step protocol to conduct an experiment in the *Tribolium* system to get at individual variation in egg laying.
+The goal is to get at the distribution of egg laying at the individual level.

 # Prep Info